E-Rock has world class slab cragging and this is t...

 As for the other areas along the Backside, follow the Echo Canyon trail through the Main Dome - Little Dome saddle, down the draw, and through the boulders at the bottom.
 There is a well used hiking trail that leads out from the boulders, loops to the right (northeast), and continues around the entire dome.
 Follow the trail to the marker for the blue climbers' trail and turn right.
 Once you reach the base of the dome, the majority of the Shield will be to your left.
 The Runamuck arch on the right side of the wall makes a good landmark.
 You can reach any climb along the Shield (as well as the areas immediately adjacent to it) by following the trail along the base of the wall.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Shield:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Shield:

 Featured Route For The Shield

 Bold Talk for a One-Eyed Fat Man 5.10d 6b+ 21 VII+ 21 E3 5b